thhaase/R_Netflix_history_script/README.md

 # How to use:
 1. Download your netflix history.
 This is done by signing into your netflix account, clicking your icon in the top right corner, then click _account_.
 Now choose your profile and click on _view_ next to _Vieweing activity_.
 Now scroll down and _Download all_.

-2. put the script and your viewing history in one folder
+2. put the script and your viewing history in the same folder

 3. open the terminal and navigate to the Folder